shubham7076/HumanActivityDetectionWithSmartPhones/README.md

 # HumanActivityDetectionWithSmartPhones
-CMPE 255 Data Mining
+CMPE 255 Data Mining Project

+Team-8
+Subhash Polisetti 015286063
+Kanak Kshirsagar 015264106
+Shreshta Balmuri 015442960
+Priyanka Cornelius 015217254
+Shubham Singla 014807221

-#Human Activity Recognition
+# Human Activity Recognition

-##Introduction
+## Introduction

 This project is to build a model that predicts the human activities such as Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing or Laying from the smartphone dataset.
 This dataset is collected from 30 persons (referred as subjects in this dataset), performing different activities with a smartphone to their waists.
 The data is recorded with the help of sensors (accelerometer and Gyroscope) in that smartphone.
 This experiment was video recorded to label the data manually.